GitanElyon/papyr/README.md

 # Overview

+> **Pre-Alpha Notice:** This project is in its early stages of development.
+The API and features are subject to change as we refine and expand the library.
+Feedback and contributions are welcome!

 Papyr is a javascript library for building easily customizable and extensible rich text markdown editors.
 It is built on top of [CodeMirror 6](https://codemirror.net/6/) and [lang-markdown](https://github.com/codemirror/lang-markdown) and provides a set of default extensions and tools to painlessly implement a real time single panel WYSIWYG markdown editor in any web application.

 The goal of papyr is to provide a simple way for developers to implement a single-panel customizable obsidian-like markdown editor which can be easily used as a drop-in editor similar to tiptap or milkdown--the difference being that papyr uses real markdown as the source.